zjunlp/Kformer/README.md

 ## Data
 You can download the data from [ZJU Cloud](https://pan.zju.edu.cn/share/486968b763a8bd334360556dc0) and put it under the `.\data\`.
+The data we provide here is the question with the retrieved knowledge using bm25.
 ## Run the experiments

 ### Finetuning